samplemaker/freeMCAn_ADuC7026/README.rst

   * GNU make_
   * POSIX/GNU/Linux/Unix host system
   * gcc_ compiler for host system
+  * gcc based ARM toolchain_

-Toolchain: FreeMCAn_ADUC7026 code comes with full target initialization That means beside a compiler and a standard c-library no extra software is needed.
-FreeMCAn-ADuC is known to be build on Fedora 16 with newlib and gcc based on an ARM Toolchain derived from following packages:
+FreeMCAn_ADUC7026 code comes with full target initialization.
+That means beside a compiler and a standard c-library no extra software is needed.
+It is known to be build with following toolchain_ on a feedora 16 system.

-  * binutils-2.22_
-  * newlib-1.20.0_
-  * gdb-7.4.1_
-  * gcc-4.7.1_

-gcc was configured with:
-../gcc_sources/configure -v --quiet --target=arm-none-eabi --prefix=<tbd>
---with-gnu-as --with-gnu-ld --enable-languages=c --enable-interwork --enable-multilib --with-newlib --with-system-zlib --with-headers=<tbd>/newlib_sources/newlib/libc/include --disable-werror --silent

 For building the internal code documentation (mostly of interest to hackers), you additionally need